- Academic Advisors

 APPs will also assist with events such as the Exploring Engineering and Beyond Fair, representing their current pre-major or major program and talking with students about their experience pursuing that program.

-During spring semester, APPs take on a larger leadership role in creating and running signature programs and events to help first year students finalize their major plans and explore co-curricular opportunities.
-They also continue to be a resource for their small group, reaching out to meet up or hosting open hours around campus for students to stop by and check in.
+During spring semester, APPs can choose to continue to be a resource for their small group, reaching out to meet up or hosting open hours around campus for students to stop by and check in.

 What Is The Time Commitment To Be An APP?